 Now you know more about the importance of QR codes, which offer a neat way of storing data in a small space.
 As you have seen in this guide, you can store lots of types of data and distribute it to others using all kinds of media.
 Do you use your smartphone to read QR codes?
 Are you also creating QR codes for yourself or your business?
-Ask any questions you might have on this subject, don’t hesitate to leave a comment below.
+Ask any questions you might have on this subject, in the comments section below.